yablochko8/color-finder-semantic-search/COOKBOOK.md

 ## Step 11 - Run a Test Query

-At this stage I only have 50 entries in the database, but we can still test against that!
+At this stage I only have 50 entries in the database, but that's enough to test against.

 ```ts
 const testQuery = async () => {